Snory/RobinOnTheWayBlog/content/blog/LudumDare53/index.md

 description: "Hello World"
 ---

+Key takeaways from Ludumdare 53:

+- Even bad theme can produce good idea
+- Unity is unusable for iterative development due to frequent "Reload script assemblies"

+## Reload script assemblies

+Honestly, it was such a headache.
+I spent around three hours just watching the "Reload Script Assemblies" load bar.
+It kept popping up every time I made changes to the script or pressed the play button, which was incredibly frustrating.

+I read several posts on how to make the "Reload Script Assemblies" load bar go away or run faster, but none of the suggestions worked.
+After spending the half of a day troubleshooting the issue, I decided to try using Unity 2022, even though I wasn't very optimistic about it solving the problem.

 This is my first post on my new fake blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.